piscis/piscis/README.md

 - 🌱 I’m currently learning stuff about VueJS, Nuxt3 and Typescript 🤣
 - 🥅 2022 Goals: Contribute more to Open Source projects
+- 🔭 I’m currently working on PHP and NestJS applications

 ---